WildandArt/HackerNewsAPI/README.md

-# Mini Hacker News Site RESTful API Documentation

-This documentation covers the RESTful API for a Mini Hacker News site.
+# Welcome to the Mini Hacker News project

+The Mini Hacker News Project is an implementation of a content aggregation platform similar to Hacker News.
+This project provides a RESTful API for managing posts, allowing users to submit, view, and interact with various news articles.
+The core feature of the application is its caching system, which stores posts in a cache for efficient retrieval while ensuring that cached data remains fresh and relevant.
+By implementing a caching strategy, the project optimizes performance and reduces the load on the database, making it capable of handling high traffic scenarios typical of popular news aggregation sites.

 To run this project, you need to install the Java JDK and set up Spring Boot.

 ## Prerequisites